VMois/LSM-Compactron3000/README.md

 In Chisel3, you can find details about how memory is implemented from [their docs](https://www.chisel-lang.org/chisel3/docs/explanations/memories.html).

+### How tombstones are implemented in LSM KV stores?

+When KV pair is removed, a special marker *tombstone* is added.
+The implementation of a tombstone depends on the LSM KV store.
+What is useful for us is that in case of merge if most recent KV pair is a tombstone it *can* be removed or not.
+It depends on the implementation.
+In our case, it seems not removing tombstone record is a better option that does not require any changes to the compaction process.

 ## Resources

 - [FPGA code samples for different interfaces written in Chisel2](https://github.com/maltanar/fpga-tidbits)